Thirlmere: Manchester's case

 The former secretary of the Duke of Richmond's Royal Commission gave evidence of the scheme they had considered, which involved raising the level of Thirlmere 64 ft.
 Examination of the area around the outlet showed that Thirlmere had previously overflowed at a level 65 ft higher than at present.

 (Note: somewhat to the west of the then current outlet; there had been an intermediate stage during which the lake had been about 20 ft higher) Hence "it would only be necessary to dam up the present outlet ... to raise the lake to its original level"; were this done "the lake when filled will be more in keeping with the grandeur of the hills around" Variations in reservoir water level would only expose a gravel or shingle shore (as happened now with natural fluctuations in level): there was nothing in the water to support the formation of mudbanks.
 The commission had thought it would be unreasonable for London to take water from the Lakes without considering the needs of the industrial North; it had remarked favourably on Manchester supplying nearby towns as an instance of how by combination small towns might secure a better supply than they could by their own efforts.
 The same principle applied to supplying towns on the route of the aqueduct.

 Independent witnesses

 A number of independent witnesses were then called by the committee.
 Professor Ramsay, Director-General of the Geological Survey of Great Britain, confirmed the previous higher level of the lake: Playfair said he considered the evidence of the 'degradation of the lake by the gorge being opened' most important.
-(Note: Whilst in modern usage 'degeneration' automatically implies worsening, the OED -whilst leading with 'worsening' uses - would just about allow a non-judgemental 'lowering') Robert Rawlinson, chief engineering inspector to the Local Government Board favoured the Thirlmere scheme (thirty years earlier he had proposed a similar scheme to supply Liverpool from Bala Lake) and vouched for the competence of Bateman.
+(Note: Whilst in modern usage 'degeneration' automatically implies worsening, the OED -whilst leading with 'worsening' uses - would just about allow a non-judgemental 'lowering') Robert Rawlinson, chief engineering inspector to the Local Government Board favoured the Thirlmere scheme (thirty years earlier he had proposed a similar scheme to supply Liverpool from Llyn Tegid / Bala Lake) and vouched for the competence of Bateman.